ax-zyoutz/insightconnect-workflows/workflows/Office_365_Analysis_with_Palo_Alto_Wildfire/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, on the workflow overview page, provide values for workflow parameters.
-Please notice that the **Malicious Email Notification Recipient** parameter accepts a list of email addresses in _JSON format_, for example:
+Once the workflow has been imported, on the workflow overview page, provide values for the workflow parameters.

+Additionally, you need to update the `["change_me"]` value in **Send Notification Email** step (within the Remediate Malicious Emails loop), it accepts a list of email addresses in _JSON format_, for example:

 ```json
 ["user1@example.com", "user2@example.com", "user3@example.com"]